arthur-ai/bench/README.md

 #### `bertscore`

 [BERTScore](https://arxiv.org/abs/1904.09675) is a quantitative metric to compare the similarity of two pieces of text.
-Using the `bertscore` scoring method will score each row of the test run as the bert score between the reference output and the candidate output.
+Using the `bertscore` scorer will score each row of the test run as the bert score between the reference output and the candidate output.

 #### `summary_quality`

-The Summary Quality scoring method is a comprehensive measure of summarization quality compared to a reference.
+The Summary Quality scorer is a comprehensive measure of summarization quality compared to a reference.
 It evaluates summaries on dimensions including relevance and syntax.
 Each row of the test run will receive a binary 0, indicating that the reference output was scored higher than the candidate output, or 1, indicating that the candidate output was scored higher than the reference output.

 #### `qa_correctness`

 The QA correctness metric evaluates the correctness of an answer, given a question and context.
-This scoring method does not require a reference output, but does require context.
+This scorer does not require a reference output, but does require context.
 Each row of the Test Run will receive a binary 0, indicating an incorrect output, or 1, indicating a correct output.

 #### `code_eval`

 The CodeEval metric evaluates whether the provided candidate output (an LLM-generated script) passes the unit test provided in the reference output.
-This scoring method wraps the [`code_eval`](https://huggingface.co/spaces/evaluate-metric/code_eval) metric interface from HuggingFace
+This scorer wraps the [`code_eval`](https://huggingface.co/spaces/evaluate-metric/code_eval) metric interface from HuggingFace

 ## FAQ